Queen City Cuisine

 Louis Charles Graeter began selling his small batch french pot ice cream from street carts in 1870.
 He and his wife, Regina, opened a Graeter’s store on E. McMillan, then later on Hyde Park Square and continued expanding from there.

-Inspiring the annual Geottafest, Geotta (Get-uh) is more than just a breakfast food—it’s a flavorful Cincinnati tradition rooted in German heritage.
+Inspiring the annual Gliers Geottafest, Geotta (Get-uh) is more than just a breakfast food—it’s a flavorful Cincinnati tradition rooted in German heritage.
 Originally brought to the region by German immigrants, Goetta was created as a way to stretch meat by mixing it with hearty grains and spices.
 The result is a savory, satisfying dish that’s stood the test of time and earned a devoted following.

-Find even more Cincinnati originals & faves
+Find more Cincinnati originals & faves to love in this directory from VisitCincy.

 Previous